 (5) Buildings containing indoor pools, pool equipment rooms, access spaces, bathhouses, dressing rooms, shower rooms, and toilet spaces must be ventilated in accordance with American Society of Heating, Refrigerating and Air-Conditioning Engineers Standard 62.1-2004, which is incorporated and adopted by reference.

-(2) A separate dressing room with required shower areas must be provided for each sex.
+(2) Where dressing rooms are provided, a separate dressing room must be provided for each gender.
 The entrances and exits must be designed to break the line of sight into the dressing areas from other locations.

 (3) Dressing rooms must be constructed of materials that have smooth, non-slip surfaces, and are impervious to moisture.

 (4) Floors must slope to a drain and be constructed to prevent accumulation of water.